First-Class Mail vs Priority Mail: Which USPS Service Fits the Job? (2026)

 Quick Answer

-• Need speed or insurance? → Priority Mail
+• Need faster package delivery, included tracking, or insurance? → Priority Mail

 USPS Delivery Time Estimator